-Now that you know how it works and what’s included, there’s one crucial detail missing: the price.
+Now that you know what’s included, there’s one crucial detail missing: the price.

-As I mentioned, the Go Philadelphia Pass is available for one, two, three, or five days.
+As I mentioned, Go City’s Philadelphia All-Inclusive Pass is available for one, two, three, or five days.
 Here are the regular adult and child prices for each pass:

 |Pass||Adult (ages 13+)||Child (ages 3–12)|

-And get this: If you bought the five-day pass and visited the 12 most expensive attractions, you’d save $206.84.
+And get this: If you bought the five-day pass and visited the 10 most expensive attractions, you’d save $217.35 per adult.
 That’s incredible!

-That said, I suspect the three-day pass is the most popular option.
+With that said, the two-day pass is the most popular option.
 And although I do recommend using the pass for the more expensive options, there are a couple of lower-priced attractions that are must-see, such as the Eastern State Penitentiary.